jbakse/site_builder/docs/comp_form/noise/index.md

 ### Calling the Noise Function

-The `noise()` funciton takes up to three parameters: `noise(x,y,z)` allowing you to request values arranged in a three dimensional "cloud" of psuedo-random values.
+The `noise()` function takes up to three parameters: `noise(x,y,z)` allowing you to request values arranged in a three dimensional "cloud" of pseudo-random values.

-When you call `noise(x)` you have to pass in at least one coordinate.
-This represents the location of the value to return.
-Choose your coordinates based on how you want the value to vary.
+When you call `noise(x)` you have to pass in at least one parameter.
+This parameter specifies the location in the cloud of the value to return.
+You can think about `noise(x)` as a lookup-table: `noise(1)` provides one value in the table and `noise(2)` provides another.

+Choosing appropriate parameter values takes some getting used to.
 You can pass in `frameCount` or `millis()` to get values that change over time.
 You can pass in XYZ coordinates to get values that change over space.
+These are very common cases, but really you can pass values from any range into `noise()` and it will provide random values in return.

 ### Controlling the Frequency